Gerard

 Core Capabilities

-Building compounding systems rather than one-off deliverables.
-At Hyundai, Gerard architected an interconnected ecosystem over eight years where the PIM feeds the website, ROAP feeds the pricing, D2C reads from both, and a universal identifier ties it all to a single customer moment.
-Defined inputs, rules, triggers, and success measures, then maintained when conditions changed.
+Builds compounding systems rather than one-off deliverables.
+At Hyundai, architected an interconnected ecosystem over eight years where the PIM feeds the website, ROAP feeds pricing, D2C reads from both, and a universal identifier ties everything to a single customer moment.
+Fixes problems upstream: consolidates scattered logic, reduces failure points, leaves things simpler and cheaper to maintain than they were before.

 Technical Translation

-Engineers and executives both trust Gerard because he operates fluently in both worlds.
-CELTA qualified and formally trained to break down complex material and teach it to people encountering it for the first time.
-That skill shows up constantly when walking a non-technical stakeholder through an architecture decision or helping a developer understand what a client actually needs.
+Engineers and non-technical stakeholders both trust Gerard because he operates fluently in both worlds.
+A qualified teacher, formally trained to break down complex material for people encountering it for the first time.
+That skill surfaces when explaining an architectural trade-off to a stakeholder, relaying technical constraints accurately to an account team, or helping a developer understand what a client actually needs.

 D2C Vehicle Sales Platform

-Ran stakeholder interviews across the entire enterprise to map every data source, owner, consumer and flow.
-Built a bespoke D3.js interactive graph visualisation tool to make the relational complexity comprehensible.
-Also specified the Optimizely DXP platform: CDP-driven personalisation, ML content recommendations, Okta SSO, ATDW integration, Mailchimp via CDP, and a Flutter mobile app.
+Ran stakeholder interviews across the entire enterprise to map every data source, owner, consumer and dependency.
+The relational complexity was incomprehensible in tabular format, so built a bespoke D3.js interactive graph visualisation tool (built personally) to make it navigable.
+Stakeholders could click through the data landscape, inspect sources and trace flows across the organisation.
+Also delivered the Optimizely DXP platform: CDP-driven personalisation via ODP, ML content recommendations, Okta SSO across website and Flutter mobile app, and ATDW integration.

-HCPs were bouncing off the login wall when clicking campaign email links.
-Specified a deep linking system generating unique one-time-use tokens, coordinating BI's global Adobe Campaign with local Drupal across teams in the US, Germany and Australia.
-Also specified weather-based dynamic email personalisation with content assembled per recipient at send time based on postcode weather conditions.
+HCPs were bouncing off the login wall when clicking through from campaign emails to restricted content.
+Designed a deep linking system generating unique one-time-use tokens, allowing HCPs to bypass authentication for that session without compromising platform security.
+Coordinated BI's global Adobe Campaign with local Drupal across teams in the US, Germany and Australia.
+Also built weather-based dynamic email personalisation, with content assembled per recipient at send time based on postcode weather conditions.
+Delivered under AHPRA and Medicines Australia Code of Conduct requirements.

 Measurably increased HCP content engagement.
-Established PHP and Adobe practice.Endometriosis Diagnostic AI
+Established PHP and Adobe practice.Technologies & Platforms

 AI, ML & Data